 Hauppauge driver to be arraigned in DWI crash that killed police officer

-Hauppauge driver to be arraigned in DWI crash that killed police officer.
-Long Island, NY
+Hauppauge driver to be arraigned in DWI crash that killed police officer in Hauppauge Suffolk County Feb 5, 2026.

 Updated Feb 5, 2026